Skip to content

 Identifiers IBM Plex Mono 11px 1.3 ChEMBL IDs, NCT IDs, timestamps, model_used, UUIDs

-Prose Source Serif 4 or Literata 14px 1.7 executive_summary, strategic_implications, Ask answers
+Prose Source Serif 4 or Literata 14px (report reading surface: 15px, tables 13px) 1.7 executive_summary, strategic_implications, Ask answers, landscape report body

 The three registers must never bleed into each other.
 Prose in a monospaced font, or IDs in a serif, is a spec violation.